 For instance, if your dog suffers from a disease that is decreasing blood flow to the kidneys, or has a urinary tract obstruction, then it is possible their kidney failure is still treatable.
 However, if renal failure is because of kidney damage that is irreversible, there’s no coming back from that.
 Your dog’s kidney functions will continue to deteriorate over time.
 Your best recourse is to minimize your dog’s symptoms and improve their quality of life.

-Sometimes your vet may add potassium to your dog’s diet or fluids, as a guard against heart rhythm disturbances and muscle weakness resulting from low electrolytes.
+Sometimes your vet may add potassium to your dog’s diet or inject intravenous fluids, as a guard against heart rhythm disturbances and muscle weakness resulting from low electrolytes.

 Can You Prevent Kidney Failure in Dogs?

 Obviously, you won’t be able to prevent kidney failure in every instance.
 It is not always easy to understand the cause of kidney failure, and when you have trouble understanding the cause, it’s difficult to create fail safes.
 However, that doesn’t mean there aren’t many things you can do to help keep your dog healthy and extend their lives for a long time to come.

 Acute renal failure is most often triggered by your pet being poisoned.
 To prevent this, keep them away from toxic substances.
 Toxic substances include:

 - Certain foods such as garlic and onion

 - Heavy metals